lammps/lammps/doc/src/fix_balance.rst

 Description
 """""""""""

-This command adjusts the size and shape of processor sub-domains within the simulation box, to attempt to balance the number of particles and thus the computational cost (load) evenly across processors.
+This command adjusts the size and shape of processor subdomains within the simulation box, to attempt to balance the number of particles and thus the computational cost (load) evenly across processors.
 The load balancing is "dynamic" in the sense that